-- Long-term population decline represents a potentially significant labour market challenge to the region. - Inward migration, particularly from overseas, could bring new skills and dynamism into the regional economy. - Overall, the region's levels of economic activity and growth remain relatively low, though there have been notable improvements in recent years. - Employment rates for the region have improved in recent years, but there remains significant variations in employment rates across the region, particularly for the region's cities and urban areas.
+- Long-term population decline represents a potentially significant labour market challenge to the region. - Inward migration, particularly from overseas, could bring new skills and dynamism into the regional economy, but there are challenges in adapting these skills. - Overall, the region's levels of economic activity and growth remain relatively low, though there have been notable improvements in recent years. - Employment rates for the region have improved in recent years and are strong relative to the rest of the UK, but there remain significant variations in employment rates across the region, particularly for the region's urban areas.